I grew up in New Zealand with a summer Christmas, and it was completely normal to me.

 Painting our windows with fake snow, writing Christmas cards with winter scenes on the front and singing about sitting by the fire was just a part of Christmas, even if it was sweltering outside!

-Through travel, I’ve been able to experience a winter Christmas, and while I have grown to love it, there’s nothing quite like a summer Christmas down under.
+Through travel, I’ve been able to experience a winter Christmas, and while I have grown to love it (and in some ways prefer it…shhh), there’s nothing quite like a summer Christmas down under.

 You can go anywhere

 Christmas down under means summer holidays, and you can go anywhere.
 There’s no snow or bad weather keeping you at home, no airport and road closures, no being snowed in!